Tarela/HMR/README.md

     3. You can check the `summary/` folder for all the other related results including the full co-factor list (see the following files)

-2. `summary/NAME_NCsummary.txt` is the full list of co-factors which are predicted to be significantly related to the non-classical function of the given HMR.
+2. `summary/NAME_NCsummary.txt` is the full list of co-factors which are predicted to be significantly related to the al function of the given HMR.
 You can open it in excel and sort/filter using excel functions.
 Information include:
     - TFname: name of the co-factors, same as the name of peak files in the `--peakfolder`
     - HMname: name of the histone modification, useful when multiple histone modification bigWig files are provided.
     - Pval: Empirical P-value from the permutation results
     - R2: R-square from the linear regression
     - coeff: coefficient from the linear regression
-    - num_NCsites: number of the non-classical sites defined by the given TF and HM
+    - num_NCsites: number of the al sites defined by the given TF and HM

     \Note: Terms were filtered by P-value and further sorted by the R-square

 3. `summary/NAME_elnet_lambdaSelection.pdf` is the Cross validation curve from elastic-net feature selection
-4. `summary/NAME_coTF_HMsignal.pdf` is the summary of predicted co-factors for non-classical function (not generated if no non-classical function was detected)
+4. `summary/NAME_coTF_HMsignal.pdf` is the summary of predicted co-factors for al function (not generated if no non-classical function was detected)
 5. `summary/NAME_summary.tex` is the .tex file for generating latex pdf.
 You can also move the whole `summary/` folder to another OS with pdflatex and run the following cmd line to re-generate the summary pdf file.
 ```sh
 $ pdflatex NAME_summary.tex
 ```

 ## 5. Testing data and example of output files
-We provided the testing data for users to test the flexibility and the power of the ncHMR_detector and the example of `summary.pdf` which generated from a new detected non-classical function in our recent studies.
+We provided the testing data for users to test the flexibility and the power of the ncHMR_detector and the example of `summary.pdf` which generated from a new detected al function in our recent studies.
 Click the file names to download.
 - HMRpeaks: [`CBX7_peaks.bed`](https://www.python.org)
 - Signal: [`H3K27me3.bw`](https://www.python.org)
 - Summary (output): [`CBX7_summary.pdf`](https://www.python.org)